aspirin, chlorpheniramine, and phenylephrine (cont.)

 IN THIS ARTICLE

 It is not known whether aspirin, chlorpheniramine, and phenylephrine passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Antihistamines and decongestants may also slow breast milk production.
+Do not use this medicine without medical advice if you are breast-feeding a baby.

 Report Problems to the Food and Drug Administration